coatespt/cursor-twitter/SESSION_NOTES.md

 The new policy is to put only critical messages on the screeen and to write them to stderr so we can preserver stdout for proper output.

+## Annoying Nonsense
+Consider a file of phrases that would get a cluster or tweet dropped.
+"The awkward moment"
+"That awkward moment"
+"Do you want more Followers"

+There is now such a file and it seems pretty effective.
+There aren't that many such phrases.

+# TTD and Direction

+## Major: Skip Messaging for Historical Data
+To process historical data (as opposed to simulating real-time data as we're doing in this demo) you could replace RabbitMQ with simply reading standard in.
+- Replace the feeder with a program that just cats the lines in the CSV to standard out
+- Replace reading Rabbit msg by msg with a routine that simply reads standard in

-## Excessive ?????????
+## Minor: Excessive ?????????
 Strings in Texts
 We have added code to drop the entire Tweet if there are long strings of question marks.
 This is usually an artifact of Tweets in some language we're not able to handle.
 Either way, it should be gone now.

-# TTD and Direction

-## Annoying Nonsense.
-Consider a file of phrases that would get a cluster or tweet dropped.
-"The awkward moment"
-"That awkward moment"
-"Do you want more Followers"
-"lose some weight" or "lose * weight"
-"Please retweet this"
-Names from the Zodiac
-"Xstrology"
-"starting your own biz"

-Some of these constitute significan portions of the entire Tweet stream, like "The awkward moment".

-The question is, dump them at the beginning or just dump them at the end.
-There are arguments for both.

-##  Output Cluster/Batch Numbering
-The JSON output seems to number the batches and the clusters, but the cluster don't seem to be per-batch, they just increment forever.
+But it seems not to be!
+I see some such tweets in the output.

 ## Ongoing  Items
 - Comments Key areas need to be commented to keep out don't touch, etc.

 - Testing has been neglected.
 Make tests around everything.

-## Major Item: Improving Busy Word Detection Quality with Computing Redundantly
+## Major: Improving Busy Word Detection Quality with Computing Redundantly

 This would be a significant effort.
+Interesting idea, but it's not 100% clear that it's worth doing.
+We need some investigation.

 Consider that dual sets of pipelines, or even three sets, each with different hash functions, could do a much more accurate job of filtering out the true busy words for a given set of parameters.
-This means that for a given acceptable level of collisions, one can either make the filter less discriminatory, i.e., a lower minimum Z value, or you can make the probability of an error much smaller.

-If you use two sets, take only tokens that appear in both busy word pipelines.
-If you use three sets, take only tokens that appear in 2/3 or 3/3.

-Possible benefits:
-- You would ditch spurious words, resulting in more accurate output.
-- You can tolerate a lower Z score because you have a way to remove the spurious words, which should make it more sensitive.

 It is not clear how big an impact this would have on performance.
 All the BW processors are doing is counting and periodically computing Z on a thousand values.
 There is a tiny bit more work in the analysis to take only the words that appear in the required number of sets.
+It doesn't really affect the analysis phase that follows, and it's just a little more work for the main to put the tokens on more queues than before.

 Risk.
 If multiplying the work in the busyword processors made them in aggregate slower than the combined main pipeline and the clustering, it would cause the queues to grow without bound and crash the program.
 You'd need to detect the problem and throttle the reads if this is a problem.
 Actually, this should probably be done anyway!
 Who knows if some combination of config parameters could cause this to happen.

-## 3pk Collisions
+## Major: 3pk Collisions
-Over two weeks of data there are about 11 million distinct tokens.
+Over two weeks of data there are about 11 million distinct tokens in EN Tweets.
 (Note, this figure may be significantly higher than the effective number because we filter 2/3 or so of them out as being useless for busywords) Unfiltered would means there is about a 1/90 chance of a given token colliding with another token's 3pk.
 Given the birthday paradox, you're probably getting fake busy words in most cycles.

 This could be greatly mitigated if we only kept 3pk's for the tokens that have non-zero counts, because most of the words will appear once and vanish without a trace.
 This would keep the actual number of mapped tokens way down.